 Indirect means – which may be subject to errors – must be employed to estimate the distances to the more distant stars, like Deneb.
 Deneb’s given distance represents an educational guess, not a certainty.
 But there is little doubt that Deneb is one of the most distant stars that you can easily see with the unaided eye.

-Deneb is one the three brilliant stars in the famous Summer Triangle asterism, which you’ll see over the east-northeast horizon by mid to late evening tonight.
-An asterism is a recognizable group of stars that isn’t a constellation.
+Bottom line: Deneb is one the three brilliant stars in the famous Summer Triangle asterism, which you’ll see over the east-northeast horizon by mid to late evening tonight.
 At our mid-northern latitudes, Deneb will light up the evening sky from now till the end of the year.